pub-calculator-io/standard-deviation/readme.md

-# Standard Deviation WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Standard Deviation Widget for WordPress

 Given a discrete data set, the calculator calculates the mean, variance, and standard deviation of a sample or a population and shows all the intermediate steps of calculations.